 - Each row in the CSV represents one Concept in Data Graphs, but you can import rows from one CSV file into multiple Concept types if you have a column in the CSV that identifies the Concept type of the row (eg Person, Organization etc)

-- If the Concepts being imported are configured in Data Graphs to have automatic identifiers you do not need an identifier column in the CSV file.
-If the Concepts are configured for manual identifiers you will need one of the columns in the CSV to hold the identifiers for the Concepts being ingested.
+- If the Concepts being imported are configured in Data Graphs to have manual identifiers, one of the columns in the CSV must hold the identifiers.
+With automatic identifiers, no identifier column is required

 - Data Graphs allows for "eventual consistency" – you can import links to other Concepts either before or after the linked Concepts are imported.